alttch/eva3/doc/sys_api.rst

 User management
 ---------------

-Apart from the authorization via API keys, requests to API can be authorized using login/password.
-Each user is being assigned to a specific API key (multiple users can be assigned to the same key) and his permissions are stored during login session.
+Apart from authorization via API keys, requests to API can be authorized using login/password.
+A specific API key is assigned to each user (thhe same key can be assigned to multiple users) and its permissions are stored during login session.

 The key assigned to user is used to authorize all the operations unless the other key is specified in the request.